 A vegetarian version of the Green Bean stew, this dish is often consumed with Lebanese vermicelli rice and comes in 2 different versions: cooked with tomato sauce or without it with a flare of lemon juice.

 Note: Some in Lebanon called this dish Fasoulia bil zeit; not to confuse it with the dish below.

 A red or white bean stew without meat, also consumed with Lebanese vermicelli rice.

 #4 Kibbe Lakteen (Pumpin Kibbe)

 In this Lenten version of the baked Kibbeh, the recipe uses mashed pumpkin instead of meat, and Burghul (wheat).
 The center layer (filling) is usually a cooked blend of spinach (or chard), onion, chickpeas, and the added option of walnuts; with some slight variations depending on the recipe.

 It is generally served with Fattouch salad.

 A popular dish in northern Lebanon, Kibbet Raheb is mostly prepared during Lent, thus its name.
 It’s a protein-rich meal that consists of balls of flour and burghul (wheat) cooked with lentils and some fried onions to enhance its flavor.
 It is then flared with Lemon juice.

-Unlike what its name suggests, the a3dass Bil Hamod is not just a dish of lentils cooking in lebanon juice.
-It is a nutritients-rich soup of chard, potatoes, lentils, and carrots, enhanced with lemon juice.
+Unlike what its name suggests, the a3dass Bil Hamod is not just a dish of lentils cooked in lemon juice.
+It is a nutrient-rich soup of chard, potatoes, lentils, and carrots, enhanced with lemon juice.
 It is quite fulfilling and super delicious.
-(A must try!)
+(A must-try!)